Maine’s first food, beverage, and agriculture scale-up accelerator program.

-Have a proven value-added product and scalable business model
+- Have a proven value-added product

-Are looking to grow and scale
+- Are ready to grow and scale

 Participants in the program are competitively selected scalable companies.
 Applicants are required to undergo an intense application process, followed by an in-depth panel interview, to ensure we are providing our expertise and resources to companies with the heart and destination to succeed.
 All ages and experience levels are welcome to apply.

 Cultivator elements include an initial business assessment, definitive action plan, coaching and mentoring, access to technical assistance funding & consultant support, and industry-focused workshops and events.